UzmaHasan/Survey-on-Causal-Discovery-Methods/README.md

 ### Time-series experiments

 The implementation of the baseline algorithms (PCMCI, PCMCI+, VarLiNGAM, DyNOTEARS, TCDF) have been adopted from the following respective repositories.
-The instructions to run the algorithms are available in those repositories.
+The step-by-step instructions to run the algorithms are available in those repositories.

 **Implementation sources:**